Sega: 2020–present: Recent history

 In May 2023, Sega announced that 121 employees at Relic Entertainment had been made redundant to focus on cored franchises.
-That same year, Sega cancelled their upcoming shooter Hyenas and began restructuring its British and European operations.
+That same year, Sega cancelled its upcoming shooter Hyenas and began restructuring its British and European operations.
 At the Game Awards 2023, Sega announced an initiative to revive many of its dormant franchises, beginning with new Crazy Taxi, Golden Axe, Jet Set Radio, Shinobi and Streets of Rage games.
 The Washington Post characterized the announcement as a return to Sega's 1990s "bohemian" and "countercultural" spirit.
 The co-CEO, Shuji Utsumi, said Sega wanted to "show edginess and a rebellious mindset", and that the industry was now large enough to sustain its less conventional games.
 In November 2023, AEGIS filed an unfair labor practice after Sega proposed a plan to phase out temporary employees by February 2024, which would affect around 80 employees.

 In January 2024, Jurgen Post rejoined Sega Europe to become COO of its western studios and also serve as managing director.
 That month, Shuji Utsumi became the president, COO and CEO of Sega of America and Europe.
 Utsumi had previously helped found Sony Computer Entertainment, where he helped launch the original PlayStation, before moving to Sega and assisting with the North American Dreamcast launch.
 After a period with Disney Interactive, he co-founded Q Entertainment before returning to Sega in 2020.
 On January 9, Sega Sammy Holdings announced that Sega's amusement machine business would be demerged and transferred to Sega Toys, which will be renamed Sega Fave Corporation.
 The changes will take effect by April.
-On February 29, Sega appointed Justin Scarpone as an executive vice president of a group to expand Sega's presence in film and television.
+On February 29, Sega appointed Justin Scarpone as an executive vice president of a group to expand Sega's transmedia strategy.

-In January 2024, Sega announced that it would lay off 61 workers at its Irvine, California location.
+In January 2024, Sega of America announced that it would lay off 61 workers at its Irvine, California location.
 AEGIS had been negotiating with Sega of America since November to reduce the total redundancies.
 On March 27, 2024, AEGIS announced that its workers had ratified a contract with Sega of America, focusing on key issues.
 The following day, Sega laid off 240 workers from its British and European operations, including Sega Europe, Creative Assembly, and Hardlight, and sold Relic Entertainment to an external investor.
 On November 8, Sega sold Amplitude Studios to its staff via a management buyout.
 Sonic X Shadow Generations, Like a Dragon: Infinite Wealth and Persona 3 Reload reached a million sales within a week, a record for each of the respective franchises.
 The Sonic the Hedgehog movie franchise made over 1 billion dollars.